-Upon successful completion of all Elementary Education degree requirements and successful completion of the PPST, the Principles of Learning and Teaching (PLT) Test, and all required content area tests, students will be recommended for licensure by the Kansas Department of Education as teachers of grades K-6.
+Upon successful completion of all Elementary Education degree requirements, the Principles of Learning and Teaching (PLT) Test, and all required content area tests, students will be recommended for licensure by the Kansas Department of Education as teachers of grades K-6.
 Licensure will be conditional and a performance assessment must be completed to obtain a professional license.

 Admission to ESU: